 What Can You Do About Love And Sex To Improve Your Life

 What is your life like with your partner?
 Do you spend a lot of time together doing things that you can both enjoy?
-These are questions that you probably think about quite a bit, but how often do you think about sex and love in your relationship?
+These are questions that you probably think about fairly often, but how often do you think about sex and love in your relationship?

 Sex And Love

 If you and your partner don't talk about sex, it can make things more difficult in your relationship.
 That doesn't mean you and your partner need to have sex all the time.
-It just means that you need to be open and willing to communicate about your sex life and what each of you expects about it.
-If you don't know what the other wants, it's difficult to be physically there.
-If you do, but you don't pay attention to it or accept their needs, it can be the same way.
+It just means that you need to be open and willing to communicate about your sex life and what each of you expect and need regarding it.

 The important thing is to discuss with your partner what each of you wants and needs to feel loved and cared for in your relationship.
-If you don't feel loved and cared for,r it can lead to a breakdown of the relationship, which can lead to many problems that don't go away on their own.
+If you don't feel loved and cared for, it can lead to a potential breakdown of the relationship, which can lead to many problems that don't go away on their own.

 Improving Your Discussions

 There doesn't need to be a firm agreement on when or how frequently you'll have sex.
 There doesn't need to be a set of rules about it.
 But there does need to be a general understanding of just what it means to both of you and how important it is to both of you.
 From there, the details are likely going to vary from one instance to another.

 Keep that in mind in your discussions and encourage open dialogue that doesn't make your partner feel uncomfortable.
 It may take a few tries before you can be completely open about what you're experiencing and what you want or need.
 The important thing is that you at least try to be open about the situation and that you at least try to work through those feelings and grow as a couple.

 Your Future Relationship

 Talking with your partner is only going to be the first step.
 Acting on the things you talk about will be the next one, and it may be just as difficult as talking about it.
 Changing the way that you sexually relate to one another can be difficult.
-You're going to be changing your habits, and that's difficult for anyone, no matter what it's related to.
+You're likely going to be changing your habits, and that's difficult for anyone, no matter what it's related to.
 Just be patient with one another and recognize that change is complicated, and it's a process.
 It's not going to happen overnight.

 Health Benefits Of Sex And Love

 It feels great to love and be loved.
 Having sexual intercourse with a mutually satisfying partner is physically, mentally, and emotionally pleasurable.
 Besides feeling great and enhancing your mood, enjoying a loving, sexual relationship keeps you healthy in many ways.
-You have to consider that good sex is a layer of healthy behavior on top of other good healthy life habits.
+You have to consider that good and creative sex is a layer of healthy behavior on top of other good healthy life habits.

-People who enjoy active sex lives tend to have stronger immune systems than those who don't.
+Studies on immunity show that people who enjoy active sex lives tend to have stronger immune systems than those who don't.
 Also, sexually active people take less time off work.
 Eating a healthy, balanced diet, staying active, and getting plenty of rest will also help keep viruses and other diseases at bay.

 If you're struggling with high blood pressure, having good sex with a partner can help lower your systolic blood pressure.
-Systolic blood pressure is the first number that a medical professional read when taking your blood pressure.
+Systolic blood pressure is the first number that a medical professional reads when taking your blood pressure.
 Having sex isn't a substitute for eating well, exercising, or taking medication for those who need it.
 Why not do all that you can to bring your blood pressure down and enjoy yourself more in the process?